mel-project/melblkidx/README.md

 # Block indexer for Melscan (and possibly more)

-The block indexer pulls blocks from the network one by one using a `ValClient` and indexes them.
+The block indexer pulls blocks from the network one by one using a `Client` and indexes them.

 ## SQLite schema overview